Bounded pluriharmonic functions and holomorphic functions on Teichm\"uller space: Introduction

 \subsection{Purpose of the research}

-The aim of our research is to develop Complex analysis (Function theory) on the Teichm\"uller space in terms of the Thurston theory to approach above mentioned conjectures.
+This paper is a part of the study of holomorphic and harmonic functions on the Teichm\"uller space in terms of the Thurston theory to approach above mentioned conjectures.

+J-P. Demailly \cite{Demailly:1987} establishes the Poisson kernels and the pluriharmonic measures for bounded hyperconvex domains in the complex Euclidean space.
 S. Krushkal \cite{Krushkal:1991} shows that the Bers slice is hyperconvex.
-J-P. Demailly \cite{Demailly:1987} establishes the Poisson kernels and the pluriharmonic measures for bounded hyperconvex domains in the complex Euclidean space.
 H. Shiga \cite{Shiga:1984} shows that the Bers slice is polynomially convex, and hence every holomorphic function on $\teich_{g,m}$ can be approximated by holomorphic functions with the Poisson integral presentations.

-In \cite{Miyachi:2023}, the author settles the Poisson integral formula for pluriharmonic functions on $\teich_{g,m}$ which are continuous on the Bers compactification, and gives a characterization of the Poisson kernels and the pluriharmonic measures in the sense of Demailly for the Bers slice $\Bers{x_0}$.
+In \cite{Miyachi:2023}, the author proves the Poisson integral formula for pluriharmonic functions on $\teich_{g,m}$ which are continuous on the Bers compactification, and gives a characterization of the Poisson kernels and the pluriharmonic measures in the sense of Demailly for the Bers slice $\Bers{x_0}$.
 Actually, it is shown that the pluriharmonic measure coincides with the pushforward measure of the (normalized) Thurston measure on $\mathcal{PMF}$ via the natural parametrization of b-groups without $APT$ in terms of the ending laminations on the Bers boundary (cf. \eqref{eq:curve-complex-mininal-bers} and \S\ref{subsec:Thurston_measure}).
 We also observe in \cite{Miyachi:2023} a version of Schwarz's theorem in \cite{Schwarz:1872} which studies the behavior of the Poisson integral of integrable functions at boundary points where given integrable functions are continuous.

 Table \ref{table:dictionary} is a dictionary which clarifies the meaning of the abstract objects in the function theory in terms of the moduli of Riemann surfaces.
 To apply cultivated researches in the function theory to the Teichm\"uller theory, it is needed to increase the entries of the dictionary.
 Our researches are also developed with applying essentially the sophisticated researches of the hyperbolic geometry and the Kleinian groups (cf. \S\ref{subsec:BoundarygroupswithoutAPT}).
+For instance, from the dictionary, the set of projective classes of uniquely ergodic measured foliations has two faces.
+Indeed, the set is recognized as a set of almost all directions in the infinitesimal sphere as well as a full measure set as a subset of the Bers boundary.
+Their recognitions are connected via the ending lamination theorem by J. Brock, D. Canary and Y. Minsky \cite{Brock_Canary_Minsky:2012} (cf. Proposition \ref{prop:Teichmuller-limit}).